retrojorgen/q-a/README.md

 uses:

-- Next.js
+- Next.js 15 (scaffolded from create-next-app)
-- Tailwind 3.4 (version 4.0 is out so should ideally upgrade)
+- Tailwind 3.4 (version 4.0 is out so should ideally upgrade, create-next-app still ships v.3)
 - Shadcn/UI accordion (has great accessibility support)
 - Supports dark mode if UI is set to dark mode